plyrthn/Discord-Selfbot/README.md

-- Python interpreter.
-Modeled off of RoboDanny's ?debug command.
-Does both exec() and eval().
-Ability to save and load scripts.
 - Various other misc commands like spoiler tagging text (encrypts the text), creating strawpolls, embeding text, server/user info commands, and more.

 ## Acknowledgements